SujalPatel75/SujalPatel75/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Sujal and I'm a versatile developer from India</h2>

 ###